People Speak

 "It seems to us that the conclusion is irresistible that an adopted child, in a legal sense, is both the child of its adopting parent and its natural parent.
 We reach this result not only because overwhelming weight of authority in the United States points in that direction, but to hold otherwise would be extremely unjust and unnatural."

-Judy Kelly, LMHC, NCC, CPAC
+Dr. Judy Kelly, PhD, LMHC, OPAC

 Reunited birthmother, Post-Adoption Trauma & Reunion Counselor and Facilitator of the Manhattan Birthparents Support Group